• Skip to primary navigation

 • Scissors

-• Random items of your choosing
+• Miscellaneous items of your choosing

 Two hands hold an apple and hold a piece of string around its circumference.
 Behind is a red table top with scissors, tape, a roll of string, and several strings with tape and names on the end.